terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-- **P1 (3c.0a) Sign up to PAL**.
+#### **P1 (3c.0a) Sign up to PAL**
 If you cant get a trial version of PAL running, then there's no reason to read further.
 You will not understand PAL by just reading about it.
   - I dont remember the URL.
 Just Google it.
   - Unfortunately, I did not record how I signed up, and its not a process I can repeat.
 But I can tell you this
     - **You must be in a country that PAL supports** (thats only a few countries).